 Online.
 Payments done online would need the use of a debit or credit card.
 Accepted credit cards include Visa, MasterCard, and American Express.

 On the other hand, accepted debit cards are those issued by Financial Institutions in Canada, like BMO, Scotia Bank, TD, or RBC.
 Moreover, a printer is necessary for the printing of the receipt and a valid email address where the correspondences would be sent.

 At a financial institution.
 If one chooses this payment method, an original receipt of payment form (IMM 5401) is necessary for him or her to be able to pay at a financial institution.
 This form cannot be downloaded online and must be ordered by mail.
 Moreover, a copy of this receipt must also be enclosed together with the application.

 Step 4: Submit the Application

 For applications sent by mail, it is important to include the applicant’s full name, file number, and date of birth.
 It is also imperative for the applicant to keep a copy of the entire application.
-Send the application for extension of the work permit and letter of explanation at least 30 days prior to the expiration of the permit.
+Send the application for an extension of the work permit and a letter of explanation at least 30 days prior to the expiration of the permit.